-This report describes additional studies conducted on the property that were requested by the Town of Amenia Planning Board as part of the SEQRA process.
-These studies are a supplement to the original Habitat Assessment Report submitted on February 12, 2007.
-These additional studies include a Bog Turtle Phase I and Phase II study, Reptile and Amphibian Study, Breeding Bird Survey, and a Botanical Survey, which was limited to proposed development areas located at the base of the ridge.
+This report presents the findings of the initial habitat assessment conducted by TCC in 2005/2006, and the results of additional ecological studies that were conducted on the property in 2007.
+The 2007 studies were completed upon request by the Town of Amenia Planning Board.
+These additional ecological studies include a Bog Turtle Phase I and Phase II study, Reptile and Amphibian Study, Breeding Bird Survey, Indiana Bat Mist Netting, and a Botanical Survey.
+The Botanical Survey was limited in scope and completed within the proposed development areas located along the base of the ridge.